High impact instructional strategies are key to modelling the writing process and avoiding major struggles experienced by teachers.

 Modelling writing is crucial in enabling students to see writing in action and also for teachers to understand what exactly they’re asking their students to do.

-However, literacy experts Phil and Sharon Callen revealed two traps teachers can often find themselves in when modelling.
+However, literacy expert Sharon Callen revealed two traps teachers can often find themselves in when modelling.

 The first is over modelling and consequentially overwhelming students.